Nagulan-Thirumoorthy/Nagulan-Thirumoorthy/README.md

 - 👋 Hi, I’m @Nagulan-Thirumoorthy
 - 🌱 I’m currently learning artificial intelligence and data science @sona college of technology
-- 📫 How to reach me on nagulthirumoorthy@gmail.com
+- 📫 You can reach me on nagulthirumoorthy@gmail.com

 <!---
 Nagulan-Thirumoorthy/Nagulan-Thirumoorthy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.